 Attachment parenting is a style of child-rearing characterized by responsiveness to a child’s needs, nurturing of strong connections with the child, and modeling of appropriate social behavior.
 Advocates of this parenting style believe that it teaches children to be both secure and sympathetic.

 The term “attachment parenting” was coined by pediatrician William Sears, MD, in the 1980s.
 It was linked to ideas of attachment theory that had existed from the 1950s to the 1970s.
-Today, Dr. Sears and his wife, Martha Sears, serve on the board of the organization Attachment Parenting International (API).
+Today, Dr. Sears and his wife, Martha Sears, RN, serve on the board of the organization Attachment Parenting International (API).